Language: EN

 To use these modules, we simply import them in the same way we did with our own operations module.

-In many cases, it is common to have a main file that acts as the entry point to our program.
+In many cases, it is common to have a main file that acts as an entry point to our program.
 This file can import the necessary modules and execute the main code.

 # main.py

-When running main.py, the functions of the operations module will be imported and the results of the addition and subtraction will be printed.
+When executing main.py, the functions from the operations module will be imported and the results of the addition and subtraction will be printed.